 Eligibility condition

-All the Indian citizens and the ones belonging to Hindu Undivided Families (HUFs) are eligible to open the fixed deposit account.
-While in comparison to it, the banks offer the facility to open the recurring deposit for all the citizens as well as for the minors.
-Recurring deposit accounts for the minors can be opened, which will help the parents to cover their child’s various expenses in the future.
-The RD account can be opened by the minor’s parent or the legal guardian and would be maintained by them.
+All Indian citizens and those belonging to Hindu Undivided Families (HUFs) are eligible to open a fixed deposit account.
+In comparison, the banks offer the facility to open recurring deposits for all citizens and minors.
+Recurring deposit accounts for minors can be opened, which will help the parents cover their child’s vchild'sexpenses.
+The RD account can be opened by the minor’s pminor'sr the legal guardian and would be maintained by them.

 Interest Rate Offered

-The FD and RD interest rate differ by a great margin.
-The interest rate earned under FD ranges from 3.5% to 7.8% for the general public while it may scale up to 8.8% for senior citizens.
-The recurring deposits offer an interest rate which ranges between 6.3% to 6.5% for the general public.
+The FD and RD interest rates differ greatly.
+The interest rate earned under FD ranges from 3.5% to 7.8% for the general public, while it may scale up to 8.8% for senior citizens.
+The recurring deposits offer an interest rate between 6.3% and 6.5% for the general public.

 Impact of compounding frequency

 The interest earned on the fixed deposit follows the compounding method.
 Under this method, the interest earned on the fixed deposit gets reinvested for the consecutive year.
-So, for the next year, the principal would be the previous year’s principal plus the interest earned on the amount.
+So, for the next year, the principal would be the previous year’s pryear'sl plus the interest earned on the amount.
 Most of the banks offer two modes when it comes to earning interest.
-One is cumulative, where the interest gets compounded quarterly which will be paid on maturity of the FD and the other mode is the non-cumulative interest rate which helps the depositor to earn the interest in the form of a monthly, or quarterly basis.
-On the other hand, the recurring deposit also earns interest through the method of compounding.
-However, most of the banks offer the recurring deposit scheme which receives the compound interest on a quarterly basis.
+One is cumulative, where the interest gets compounded quarterly, which will be paid on maturity of the FD.
+The other mode is the non-cumulative interest rate, which helps the depositor earn the interest monthly or quarterly.
+On the other hand, the recurring deposit also earns interest through compounding.
+However, most banks offer recurring deposit schemes that receive compound interest every quarter.

 Withdrawal and renewal of account

 The fixed deposits can be encashed at the end of the tenure.
 Premature withdrawals of the deposit are often charged.
 Any amount withdrawn above Rs.
-20,000 will be transferred to the savings account of the depositor.
+20,000 will be transferred to the depositordepositor'saccount.
 While cash withdrawal of any amount less than Rs.
 20,000 will be given in cash.
-Withdrawals are allowed only after a minimum of 5 years in case of tax-saving fixed deposits.
-The deposits with sweep-in facility and Flexi-deposits have a withdrawal option allowed on the interest accrued on the principal amount.
+Withdrawals are allowed only after a minimum of 5 years in the case of tax-saving fixed deposits.
+The deposits with sweep-in facility and Flexi-deposits have a withdrawal option that is allowed on the interest accrued on the principal amount.
 The rest of the balance will be treated as a new deposit.

-In comparison to the withdrawal facility provided under the FD by the banks, the recurring deposits facilitate its customer to take a premature withdrawal but the interest rate will be lower than the base rate.
+In comparison to the withdrawal facility provided under the FD by the banks, recurring deposits allow customers to take a premature withdrawal, but the interest rate is lower than the base rate.
 The partial withdrawal facility is not allowed under recurring deposits.

 Provision of loan against the account

 Under FD, the loans can be availed by keeping FD documents as collaterals.
-The banks offer this facility to the depositors who are in need of funds but wouldn’t like to break their deposit account prematurely.
+The banks offer this facility to depositors who need funds but wouldn’t wouldn'tbreak their deposit account prematurely.
 The depositors can avail 70 to 90 percent of their deposit value of FD.
 On the other hand, the recurring deposit account offers 90 percent of the deposit value as a loan to the depositors during the financial crisis.

 Income tax

 The income or the interest rate earned on the FDs is taxable as per the income tax slab of the Indian Tax Act.
-Even if the interest earned gets reckoned on an annual or cumulative basis, yet, it is taxed on the accrual basis.
-The banks deduct TDS at the rate of 10% if the interest earned in a year is more than Rs.10,000.
-On the other hand, under RD, the interest earned is also taxable but no TDS will be deducted if the interest earned is less than Rs.10,000.
-However, the TDS may scale up to 20 percent if the PAN card information is not furnished to the bank.
+Even if the interest earned gets reckoned on an annual or cumulative basis, it is taxed on an accrual basis.
+The banks deduct TDS at 10% if the interest earned in a year is more than Rs.10,000.
+On the other hand, under RD, the interest earned is also taxable, but no TDS will be deducted if the interest earned is less than Rs.10,000.
+However, the TDS may scale up to 20 percent if the bank does not furnish the PAN card information.

-The above-mentioned parameters showcase the common ground of difference between the two types of investment products.
-Both the accounts have their own set benefits and drawbacks which make them exclusive in features in comparison to one another.
-Understand the pros and cons associated with both the financial products and then, make an investment choice prudently.
+The parameters above showcase the typical difference between the two types of investment products.
+Both accounts have their own set of benefits and drawbacks, which make them exclusive in features.
+Understand the pros and cons of both financial products and then make an investment choice prudently.